Best-in-class LoRaWAN Gateways

 What is the typical range that can be covered by a LoRaWAN gateway?

-The coverage area of a LoRaWAN gateway depends on various factors such as its output power, antenna gain, and environmental conditions.
-Typically, a LoRaWAN gateway can cover from 3 up to 20 kilometers in open spaces.
+The coverage area of a LoRaWAN gateway depends on various factors, such as its output power, antenna gain, and environmental conditions.
+Typically, a LoRaWAN gateway can cover up to 3 to 20 kilometers in open spaces.

 However, in urban environments or areas with obstacles, the range may be reduced.
 It’s essential to conduct a site survey to determine the optimal placement of gateways for the desired coverage.